Certified Clinical Medical Assistant (CCMA) + Certified Electronic Health Records Specialist (CEHRS) (Vouchers Included)

 A day in the life of an electronic health records specialist is one of multi-tasking.
 You will be responsible for auditing patient records, submitting reimbursement claims, processing requests for medical information, reviewing records, collecting insurance and demographic information from patients, and discussing patients with physicians and insurance professionals.
 There is a high need for specialists who are trustworthy and able to keep information confidential.

 Yes!
-Electronic health records specialists are in high demand, and jobs are expected to increase by 8% through 2029 which is considered faster than average by the U.S. Bureau of Labor Statistics.
+Electronic health records specialists are in high demand, and jobs are expected to increase by 7% through 2032 which is considered average by the U.S. Bureau of Labor Statistics.
 An aging population is expected to be the biggest contributor to this job growth.

 The CEHRS certification exam is a multiple-choice test that consists of 110 questions.
 The exam must be taken at a PSI testing center, and you will be given 1 hour and 50 minutes to complete it.

 System requirements for NHA certification exam proctoring are:

 - Operating system supported: Windows 7 or later; macOS 10.6 or later